IbrahimKhaliliye/Intro-To-ML-and-AI-Lab/README.md

 # Intro-To-ML-and-AI-Lab

-# Machine Learning Lab: Predicting House Prices

-In this lab, you will build a simple neural network using TensorFlow to predict house prices based on a set of house features.

-## Prerequisites

-- Familiarity with Python.
-- Basic understanding of TensorFlow and the Keras API.

-## Objective

-Implement a neural network model to predict house prices and evaluate its performance using mean squared error.
-Additionally, you'll test your model with user input to predict custom house prices.

-## Setup

-Make sure you have the following libraries installed:

-- TensorFlow
-- NumPy
-- scikit-learn

-You can install them using pip:
+## Predicting House Prices: A Hands-on Lab with TensorFlow

+Welcome back, Developers! 🚀 Remember the TensorFlow magic from our last lecture?
+Let's put it to use!

+### Objective:

+By the end of this lab, you'll:
+- Set up a neural network model.
+- Train this model on sample house data.
+- Use this model to predict house prices.

+### Setting the Stage

+1. **Environment Setup**

+   Ensure you've got TensorFlow, NumPy, and scikit-learn ready.
+If not:

 ```bash
 pip install tensorflow numpy scikit-learn